Shaun Herock: Cleveland Browns

 Herock was hired by the Cleveland Browns in a personnel role in June 2019.
 He was promoted to national scout on May 29, 2020.

 Las Vegas Raiders

 On February 21, 2022, Herock returned to the Raiders, now based in Las Vegas, as a personnel advisor to new general manager Dave Ziegler.

 Cleveland Browns (second stint)

 On May 14, 2025, the Cleveland Browns hired Herock to serve in a personnel role.

+Miami Dolphins

+In May 2026, it was reported that Herock would be joining his former Green Bay Packers colleague Jon-Eric Sullivan in Miami where Sullivan became the GM earlier in the offseason.
+Herock's title is senior personnel executive.

 Personal life

-Born in Pittsburgh, Pennsylvania, Herock is a graduate of the University of Richmond.
+Born in Pittsburgh, Pennsylvania, Shaun is the son of former NFL player, scout, and general manager Ken Herock.
+Shaun is a graduate of the University of Richmond, he played college football as a center and offensive tackle.